AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/opensearch.md

 **To enable OpenSearch**:

-1. For Starter projects, add the `opensearch` service to the `.magento/services.yaml` file with the appropriate version and allocated disk space in MB.
+1. For Starter and Pro integration environments, add the `opensearch` service to the `.magento/services.yaml` file with the appropriate version and allocated disk space in MB.
 In this case, version 2 is appropriate.
 The minor version is not required because cloud infrastructure uses the latest version of OpenSearch.

    ```yaml
    opensearch: